varunswing/Interview/DesignPattern.md

 ```

 ## Structural Patterns

+**Purpose:** These patterns deal with class and object composition.
+They are concerned with how classes and objects can be composed to form larger structures.
+**Goal:** To ensure that objects and classes can be organized and combined to form flexible, efficient, and scalable structures.

 ### Adapter
 * Expanded Definition: The Adapter pattern allows incompatible interfaces to work together by converting one interface into another that the client expects.
 This pattern involves a single class which is responsible to join functionalities of independent or incompatible interfaces.